Kanazawa Geisha Districts Compared: Higashi Chaya, Nishi Chaya & Kazuemachi

 One of the biggest advantages of Higashi Chaya is that you can go beyond street photography and actually step inside historic teahouses during the day.

-• Shima: A beautifully preserved former teahouse where you can see elegant guest rooms, traditional instruments, and the layout of a historic entertainment space.
+Shima, also known as Ochaya Shima, is a beautifully preserved former teahouse built in 1820 and designated as a National Important Cultural Asset.
+Inside, you can see elegant guest rooms, traditional instruments, and the layout of a historic entertainment space.

 Who Should Choose Higashi Chaya?